alexiusacademia/cjourney/src/posts/c-and-python-basic-comparison.md

 A﻿s we can see above, the program written in C which is the `flow_c.app` is roughly around 10x faster than the one written in Python in the file `flow_python.py`.

-## Conclusion
+## Takeaways

 T﻿his is just one performance comparison between Python and C and sure there will be more in the future.
 As of this simple example, C has already proven how fast it is in this particular problem and I will explore more aspects as necessary in the future.

+Additionally in the code above, it demonstrated the use of a library `time` and how to get the time it takes for a calculation by getting the current time of the computer before and after the calculation.

-T﻿hank you again for staying with me in this post, see you next time!
+Thank you again for staying with me in this post, see you next time!